 A deed of trust (also known as trust deed) is a deed (a piece of paper usually recorded at the county) that gives legal title to real estate to a trustee.
 It secures the note (Mortgage).

 There are three parties to this type of title.
 They are:

 - The Trustor (Borrower),

 - Beneficiary (Lender) and a

 They are written so that the lender gives money to the borrower to purchase a real property (home) and the borrower signs a deed of trust giving the power of sale for property to the natural 3rd party trustee to be held in trust for the lender.
 (I like to think the trustee takes the Deed of Trust and puts it in the top drawer of their desk and waits.)
-The borrower owns the property, but the title is held by the trustee.
+The borrower owns the property, but the trustee holds the title.

 This is noted in the Deed of Trust and is called the ‘power of sale clause’ for example:

 in trust, with the power of sale, the following described property.

 The borrower makes the payments to the lender, not the trustee.
 If the borrower defaults and does not pay the Mortgage, the lender tells the trustee (they take the deed out of the top drawer and execute the power of sale) to sell the home.
 It’s the trustee who sells the home, not the lender.
 When the trustee sells the house at a trustee sale and gets the money, the trustee gives the money to the lender.